Skip to Main Content

 What is an MIBG scan?

-An MIBG scan uses a radioactive tracer and special camera to detect certain types of tumors.
+An MIBG scan is a test that uses a radioactive substance to make images of neuroendocrine tumors.
+These tumors include:

-An MIBG scan may also be called adrenal medullary imaging, I-123 MIBG scan, I-131 MIBG scan, or MIBG scintiscan.
+An MIBG scan is also called adrenal medullary imaging, I-123 MIBG scan, or I-131 MIBG scan.

 Before the MIBG scan

-• Check insurance: If you have private insurance, check with your provider to find out how much of the test’s cost will be covered.
-They can also tell you how much you will need to pay.
+• Check insurance: If you have private health insurance, contact them to find out how much insurance will cover and how much you will need to pay.

-• Explain the test to your child: Make sure your child knows the reason for the MIBG scan.
+• Explain the test to your child: Make sure your child knows the reason for the MIBG scan and what to expect.
 You may want to ask a child life specialist to help.

-• Take prescribed medicine to protect the thyroid: The doctor will prescribe potassium iodide drops (SSKI solution) to take before the injection until the day after the scan.
+• Take prescribed medicine to protect the thyroid: Your health care provider will prescribe potassium iodide drops (SSKI solution).
 The drops protect your child's thyroid gland from absorbing any radioactive iodine.
+Your child will take the medicine before they get radioactive tracer injection through the day after the scan.

 Medicines and MIBG scans

-A member of the pharmacy staff should contact you to review your child’s medicines.
-They will tell you if you need to stop giving any medicines.
+A pharmacy team member will contact you to review your child’s medicines.
+They will tell you if your child needs to stop taking any medicines.

 Some medicines can interfere with an MIBG scan.
-These include:
+These include some types of:

 • Amitriptyline (Elavil®)